Sanshain/sv-calendar/README.md

 You should see the demo page running.
 Edit a component file in `src`, save it, and your browser will reload the page so you can see your changes automatically.

-## Contributing

-Do feel free to apply your patches, suggestions and PRs to the [upstream] as well as this fork.
-However, don't be surprised if upstream doesn't react.
-After all, the only reason this fork exists, is to try to resurrect this project.
-If at some time the upstream comes back alive, I'd be happy to help merge any changes back.

 [demo page]: https://phaqui.github.io/svelte-calendar-resurrected/
 [`timeUtils`]: https://github.com/6eDesign/timeUtils